zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/external-database/register-db.md

      ![](./images/enabledbmgmt1.png " ")

-10. Time to navigate to Database Management to monitor and manage the databases.
+10. Now that we have some databases defined and the service configured, from the Cloud Console go back to the navigation menu and select the **Database Management** selection to monitor and manage the databases.

      ![](./images/dbmgmt1.png " ")